 Common questions partners have about polygraph:

 - How would you use polygraph for the sex addict?

 - Does the addict keep lying after the polygraph?

 - Can I ask any question I want?

 - My husband said he can fool the polygraph.
 Is that possible?

-Stephen and I will discuss the basics about how polygraph is used to help couples impacted by chronic sexual betrayal and sex addiction, and we’ll answer common questions partners have about polygraph.
-After the presentation, Stephen will answer your questions live on the call.
+In this 85-minute audio/video presentation, Stephen and I give an overview of the polygraph process, and cover the most common questions partners want to know about how polygraph is used to help couples impacted by chronic sexual betrayal and sex addiction.
+In addition, we answer several questions on the live, recorded call.

 If you’d like to receive blog posts just as soon as they happen, enter your email address now in the Subscribe to Blog via Email form on the right of this page.

 All submitted comments are subject to editing to protect confidentiality and maintain anonymity.
 Submitted comments containing profanity, offensive language, or otherwise objectionable material will not be published.